KSAT Medal giveaway with GMSA!

 The advertiser paid a fee to promote this sponsored article and may have influenced or authored the content.
 The views expressed in this article are those of the advertiser and do not necessarily reflect those of this site or affiliated companies.

-Get ready, San Antonio—KSAT and Next Level Urgent Care - Brooks City Base are celebrating Fiesta in style with a special KSAT medal giveaway at Next Level on Friday, April 10th.
-We’ll be set up outside at Next Level, 7514 S. New Braunfels, so look for the Next Level Urgent Care storefront and follow the crowd of Fiesta fanatics, cascarones, and medal collectors heading that way!
+Get ready, San Antonio—KSAT and Next Level Urgent Care - Olmos Park are celebrating Fiesta in style with a special KSAT medal giveaway at Next Level on Thursday, April 9th.
+We’ll be set up outside at Next Level, 223 E. Hildebrand, so look for the Next Level Urgent Care storefront and follow the crowd of Fiesta fanatics, cascarones, and medal collectors heading that way!

 ⏱️ Line starts: 8:00 a.m.